Are you interested in starting to compost at home?

 It takes about 2-3 months for a compost pile to go through the motions and end up as something you can put on your garden.

 For this reason, many gardeners will have 2-3 piles on the go so that they always have a supply of fresh compost.
+This saves them from having to use chemical fertilizers.

 Yes, don’t compost anything that involves animal products (except herbivore manure) or fish or poultry.